 The Zowe Explorer extension for Visual Studio Code (VSCode) lets you interact with data sets, USS files and jobs that are stored on z/OS mainframe.
 Install the extension directly to VSCode to enable the extension within the GUI.
 For some users, working with data sets and USS files from VSC can be more convenient than using 3270 emulators, and complements your Zowe CLI experience.

-Note: The primary documentation, for this plug-in is available on the Visual Studio Code Marketplace.
-This topic is intended to be an overview of the extension.
+Note: The primary documentation for the Zowe Explorer is available on the Visual Studio Code Marketplace.
+This article is a high-level overview of the extension.

-Before you use the VSCode extension, meet the following software requirements on your computer:
+Before you use the extension, meet the following software requirements on your computer:

-Create at least one Zowe CLI 'zosmf' profile so that the extension can communicate with the mainframe.
-See Creating Zowe CLI Profiles.
+zosmfprofile so that the extension can communicate with the mainframe.

 - Address the software requirements.